integr8ly/integreatly-operator/test-cases/tests/upgrade/n02-upgrade-rhmi.md

    > The upgrade should start shortly.
 Have a look at `status.upgrade.scheduled.for`.
 In rare situations it might get scheduled more that 6 hours in past, in that case upgrade won't be triggered.
 Play with the `spec.maintenance.*` and `spec.upgrade.*` values to get it scheduled some other time.

    Use the command below to check whether the installPlan exists and is approved.
 The operator should approve the installPlan based on **rhmi-config**.
-If the installPlan is not approved shortly, restart the rhmi-operator (delete the pod or scale down to 0 and then scale back up to 1).
+The installPlan should not be approved manually - if the installPlan is not approved shortly, restart the rhmi-operator (delete the pod or scale down to 0 and then scale back up to 1).

    ```
    oc get installplans -n redhat-rhmi-operator